kyleslie/DemoTest/README.md

 # One Month Rails

-This is a sexy beast that will make me a sick programming cunt.
+49.99 for this.
+Better be worth it! x

-By [Kyle Leslie Sim] (http://kyleslie.com)
+by [Kyle Leslie Sim] (http://www.about.me/kyleslie)